What is the overall charge of a neutral atom? | Channels for Pearson+

 1

-Recall that protons have a positive charge and electrons have a negative charge.
+Recall that protons have a positive charge, electrons have a negative charge, and neutrons have no charge.

-In a neutral atom, the positive charge from protons is balanced by the negative charge from electrons.
+In a neutral atom, the number of protons is equal to the number of electrons.

-Since the charges are balanced, the overall charge of a neutral atom is zero.
+Since the positive charges from protons and the negative charges from electrons cancel each other out, the overall charge is zero.

-Conclude that a neutral atom has no net charge, meaning its overall charge is neutral.
+Therefore, the overall charge of a neutral atom is neutral, meaning it has no net charge.

 Related Videos